arasharchor/android-app-thesis-yen/README.md

 - TODO

 Remarks:
 - This application GUI has only been optimized for tablets.
-It will work on smartphones though.
+It will work on smartphones but won't look as expected.

-- It's important that your device's Auto-Rotate function is ON.
-(Otherwise some panels won't display properly.)

 - Don't look too much into the commit messages.
-Since this project has been implemented by a single person, Git versioning isn't really needed but it was useful as a backup cloud service out of safety or before major changes.
+Since this project has been implemented by a single person, GitHub was mostly used as a simple backup cloud service.

 - When exercising the up/down/left/right gesture, the start position is the position where the wearable display looks towards the sky and is horizontally aligned.